 #2: Age Requirements Are Supplemented by Education Requirements

-In most cases, the minimum age a new recruit may enter military service is 17 (see below).
+In most cases, the minimum age a new recruit may enter military service is 17.
 However, a high school diploma or GED is usually required.
 Some branches of service may, depending on recruiting issues at any given time, offer alternatives such as allowing a new recruit who has a GED with college credits.
 Having a GED may subject the enlistee to additional standards not applied to those who have high school diplomas.

 If the applicant does not meet the stricter standards for GED holders without college coursework, it may be possible to enroll in college (see below) to earn additional credit hours.
-This may be required by the branch of service applied for so you will need to try again under different standards.

 All branches of service restrict how many new recruits may enter military service each year without a high school diploma.
 According to some reports, this is due to statistics which tend to indicate a higher number of unsuccessful basic trainees come from backgrounds that do not include a diploma.